roscrl/playlistvote/README.md

 Refer to the [Makefile](Makefile) for setup details

-Set up the environment by installing Zig for the built-in C cross-compiler to Linux (or any C compiler for the 'make build' target) and Node.js for browser testing.
+Install Zig for the built-in C cross-compiler to Linux (or any C compiler for the 'make build' target) and Node.js for browser testing.

 `make tools && make hotreload-mock`